-https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\d ata/file/812594/RSE\secondary\schools\guide\for\parents.pdf - 9.2 Parents have the right to withdraw their children from the [non-statutory/non-science] components of sex education within RSE up to and until 3 terms before the child turns 16.
+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\d ata/file/812594/RSE secondary schools guide for parents.pdf - 9.3 Parents have the right to withdraw their children from the non-statutory components of sex education within RSE up to and until 3 terms before the child turns 16.
 After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.

-Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the Principal.
+Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the Headteacher.

 A copy of withdrawal requests will be placed in the pupil's educational record.
-The Principal will discuss the request with parents and take appropriate action.
+The Headteacher will discuss the request with parents and take appropriate action.

 Alternative work will be given to students who are withdrawn from sex education.
-For the duration of the RSE unit they will be supervised in an alternative venue.